 I’ve attached a calendar of December 2021 below to help you run through this example.

 Obviously, we have neglected the reality of Christmas and holidays here but this is how the dates work.
-We haven’t factored in the Work Centre being closed during this period like you’d expect in a real life situation.
+Our capable to promise calculation hasn’t factored in the Work Centre being closed during this period like you’d expect.
 However, I hope that example helped to demonstrate the large amount of theory and dates we have gone through in this blog and the previous one.

 Creating the Orders using the Planning Worksheet

 Once you have ran order promising and have confirmed the dates in the Planning Worksheet are what you expect, it’s time to make the order.
 In the Planning Worksheet, there should be generated lines (the number of lines dependant on the number of separate activities that are being planned).
 These Lines will map out how it’s calculated the dates it has roughly.
 Ideally, it would give a formula stating how it specifically reached each individual date.
 For example, ‘Outbound Whse.
 Time’ + ‘Shipping Time’ = X. Unfortunately, this isn’t the case.

 After generating the Lines, to complete your order, click ‘Process’, then ‘Carry Out Action Message’.
 This is essentially you reviewing the suggestions on the Planning Worksheet and confirming that you want those actions to take place.

 After clicking this, you’ll get a subpage with options.
 All of them default to carrying out the suggested action on the Planning Worksheet Lines however, within the dropdowns there are additional options alongside that.
 It’s only relevant for the types of Orders we are making.
 For example, it’s pointless establishing what will happen in the ‘Assembly Order’ field if there’s no Line on the Planning Worksheet for Assembly Orders.
 When you click ‘ok’ to this, it will delete the line on the planning worksheet and create the order line of whichever type you needed for the relevant item.